Table reshaping and joins#

 • Concatenation by row is usually desired when the two (or more) tables share exactly the same columns.
 For example, combining several tables reflecting the same data (e.g., measured on different dates, or for different subjects) involves concatenation by row.

 • Concatenation by column is useful when we need to attach new variables for the same observations we already have.
-For example, we may want to combine several different type of observations which are split across separate files.
+For example, we may want to combine several different types of observations which are split across separate files.

 In pandas, concatenation can be done using pd.concat.
 The pd.concat function accepts a list of tables, which are combined: